binarydev/ha-generac/README.md

 ## Cookie-based Authentication

+NOTE: This step requires Edge/Chrome.
+Firefox handles cookies differently and does not provide the full block of text required as a single string that you can easily extract.

 Using Username+Password to login has been removed (for now), due to Generac blocking automated scripts from logging in on the MobileLink app via a Captcha.
 Instead, the recommended method of authentication is to manually login and retrieve your session cookie.
 This requires you to do the following:

 1. Log into https://app.mobilelinkgen.com/ until you reach the main dashboard with your devices.
 Click on one of your Generac devices.
 This will take you to a URL that looks like this https://app.mobilelinkgen.com/details/<ID_NUMBER_HERE>